input-output-hk/catalyst-ci/docs/src/guides/docs.md

 <!-- markdownlint-disable max-one-sentence-per-line -->
 !!!
 Note
-    To deploy docs for any other repositories as for example `catalyst-voices` or any other as it was mentioned above it is needed to get `local.py` script and run it from the root of your repo as for example `<path_to_catalyst_ci>/earthly/docs/dev/local.py <docker_image_name>`
+    To deploy docs for any other repositories as for example `catalyst-voices`, it is needed to get `local.py` script and run it from the root of your repo as for example `<path_to_catalyst_ci>/earthly/docs/dev/local.py <docker_image_name>`
 <!-- markdownlint-enable max-one-sentence-per-line -->

 ## Doc's update PR

-When a PR is raised the documentation for that PR is built and published.
+When a PR is raised, the documentation for that PR is built and published.
 Branch docs are published to `<pages>/branch/<branch_name>`.
-`<branch_name>` is the name of the branch with all non alpha-numeric characters replaced by underscore (`_`).
+`<branch_name>` is the name of the branch with all **non alpha-numeric characters replaced by underscore** (`_`).

 When the branch is finally merged, the branch documentation is removed.
 This allows us to easily validate what any PR will do to the published documentation before its published officially.